EvaFrossard/EvaFrossard.github.io/README.md

 # Buzz, bust and bounce-back
-## A data-driven strategy to deal with YouTubers’ decline
+## A data-driven strategy to deal with YouTubers’ decline by ooohFada
-## By ooohFada

 ![](/assets/img/notstonks.jpg)